 Getting in nature and hiking the fresh outdoors any time of year is something amazing.
-Here in Washington State, and Seabrook in particular, hiking is an experience like none other – shimmering sunrays, lush vegetation, budding flowers, green grass, fresh pathways, and a hint of summertime warmth.
+Here in Washington State, and Seabrook in particular, hiking is an experience like none other – shimmering sunrays, lush vegetation, budding flowers, green grass, and fresh pathways.
 Whatever draws you to the open air, you’ll find “it” walking and hiking here.

 Elk Creek Trail

-Venture down the Elk Creek Trail accessible from the Hidden Coast Scenic Byway and view the windswept trees mainly comprised of spruce and hemlock all throughout the conservation area.
+Venture down the Elk Creek Trail accessible from the Hidden Coast Scenic Byway and through the Elk Creek neighborhood and view the windswept trees mainly comprised of spruce and hemlock all throughout the conservation area.
 The best part about this trail?
 You'll wind up at the beach!